hmcts/ops-runbooks/database/db-queries-from-prod-bastions.md

 _Note: there's a [self service](https://tools.hmcts.net/confluence/display/DTSPO/%5BSelf-Service%5D+Database) process that should be used by the team if they have an SC person on their team instead

-To fulfill one of these request, you can follow steps below.
+To fulfill one of these request, you can follow the steps below.

 ## Prerequisites 💥
 * **Important:** Verify you are all setup, [click here for detail steps](https://github.com/hmcts/cnp-module-postgres#production)